-This check is to assess your risk of developing heart disease, type 2 diabetes, kidney disease and stroke.
+This check is to assess your risk of developing heart disease, type 2 diabetes, kidney disease, and stroke.

 - The check will take about 20-30 minutes. - You'll be asked some simple questions.
-For example, about your family history and choices which may put your health at risk. - We'll record your height, weight, age, sex and ethnicity. - We'll check your blood pressure and cholesterol.
+For example, about your family history and choices which may put your health at risk - We'll record your height, weight, age, sex, and ethnicity. - We'll take your blood pressure. - We'll do a simple blood test to check your cholesterol level.